-The Good Life Review was co-founded in the spring of 2020 by Shyla Shehan and Ed Vogel, both of whom envisioned creating an online literary journal that would be edited and operated by fellow graduates and candidates of the MFA in Writing program at the University of Nebraska.
-Our group of writers, editors, and designers came together to craft a space intended to shine a light on the diversity that exists in the Midwest.
+The Good Life Review is an independently operated, 501c3 nonprofit literary journal co-founded by Shyla Shehan, Ed Vogel, and a cohort of graduates and candidates of the MFA in Writing program at the University of Nebraska.
+In the spring of 2020, our group of writers, editors, and designers came together to craft a space intended to shine a light on the diversity in the Midwest.
+Central to that intention was our desire to foster a positive and inclusive literary community and help writers connect with a wider audience.

 The above has been The Good Life Review‘s mission since its inception.
 Everyone at TGLR is a creator, and we’ve always believed in the power of art to shape a world.
 As a literary magazine, we are learning how much reach and power publishing platforms have.
 We acknowledge and embrace this responsibility.
-Without subsequent action, however, we’ve come to realize that statements are really just a form of inaction, and inaction complicity.
+Without subsequent action, however, we recognize that statements are just a form of inaction and inaction complicity.

 We are working toward becoming a more diverse, inclusive, equitable, and welcoming space by:

-- Actively seeking words and art by those humans often marginalized, including Black, Indigenous, people of color; trans people; cis women; agender, gender nonconforming, nonbinary, and intersex people; LGBTQIA+; people who are incarcerated, and people with disabilities.
-If for any reason our submission process is inaccessible to you, please reach out.
+3. Actively seeking words and art by those humans often marginalized, including Black, Indigenous, people of color; trans people; cis women; agender, gender nonconforming, nonbinary, and intersex people; LGBTQIA+; people who are incarcerated, and people with disabilities.
+If for any reason our submission process is inaccessible to you, please reach out to us via email: editors@thegoodlifereview.com.

 Though these are small first steps, TGLR is earnest in our desire to be better and do better.
 We promise to honor our original commitment to exploring the overlooked and to grow our efforts in the creation of a more just and safe society.

-We are a 501C nonprofit literary journal made with ♥ from Omaha, Nebraska.
+We are a 501C3 nonprofit literary journal made with ♥ from Omaha, Nebraska.

 To get updates sent directly to your inbox, subscribe today: